approov/shipfast-api-protection/README.md

 many years of low-level software analysis experience
-1. Is easy to integrate and quick to deploy via a cloud service and mobile SDK for Android, iOS and hybrid mobile platforms without impacting customer experience (a multi-million user base customer with API data-scraping problems going live with Approov in _just over a week_)
+1. Is easy to integrate and quick to deploy via a cloud service and mobile SDK for Android, iOS and hybrid mobile platforms without impacting customer experience.
+[Nimses](https://www.approov.io/blog/criticalblues-approov-chosen-by-nimses-to-protect-their-next-generation-social-media-platform.html), a multi-million user base customer with API data-scraping problems went live with Approov in _just over a week_.
 1. Is a constantly-monitored, enterprise-grade, highly-available and highly-performant proven cloud-based API and app protection service